 - 1. receipt of proposal by the Programme Operator before the deadline date and time established in the call and in compliance with p.
-2.6; - 2. fulfilment of conditions related to: - a) composition of the project consortium as defined in p.
+2.6; - positive assessment of the project pre-proposal (project idea) during the IdeaLab Workshop; - 3. fulfilment of conditions related to: - a) composition of the project consortium as defined in p.
 2.1, - b) Project Promoter and project partners eligibility as defined in p.
 2.2 and 2.3, - c) minimum and maximum amount of grant assistance as defined in p.
 2.5.1, - d) maximum project duration and final cost eligibility date as defined in p.
 2.5.1, - e) types of activities as defined in p.
 2.5.1, - f) currency as defined in p.
 2.5.2, - g) cost categories as defined in p.
 2.5.4, - h) intensity of state aid as defined in p.
-2.5.5; - 3. confirmation that Project Promoter and project partners: - a) comply with the principle of equal opportunities and non-discrimination, including accessibility for people with disabilities and the principle of equality between women and men, - b) are not excluded from the possibility of receiving funding as defined in p.
-2.1; - 4. completeness of the proposal as required in the 'Proposal Manual'; - 5. accordance with the scope of the call as stipulated in 'Description of the call areas' the content of the proposal must relate to the topics of the call; a proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.
+2.5.5; - 4. confirmation that Project Promoter and project partners:

+- a) comply with the principle of equal opportunities and non-discrimination, including accessibility for people with disabilities and the principle of equality between women and men, - b) are not excluded from the possibility of receiving funding as defined in p.
+2.1; - 5. completeness of the proposal as required in the 'Proposal Manual'; - 6. accordance with the scope of the call as stipulated in 'Description of the call area' the content of the proposal must relate to the topics of the call; a proposal will only be deemed ineligible on grounds of 'scope' in clear-cut cases.